allfed/Population-Loss-NW/README.md

 # Population-Loss-NW
-Estimate fatalities and loss of industry in the direct aftermath of a nuclear war
+Estimate fatalities and loss of industry in the direct aftermath of a nuclear war.
+Also estimates yield decrease due to loss of agricultural inputs.

 ## Installation